jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Si/SUJ.rst

 back of the SUJ as well as most of the existing electronics at the base of the patient cart.
 The dSIB boards are also used to power the SUJ brakes.

+The dSIB-Z-Si board is used for the linear potentiometers for all SUJs.
+It reads the potentiometers for all four translations stages.
+It is connected to a single large connector that comes from the SUJ column on one end.
+On the other end, it uses 4 serial ports to communicate with the dSIB-Si boards.
+These 4 ports are labeled, make sure you connect them to the correct dSIB/controller.

 JHU setup
 *********